python-jsonschema/check-jsonschema/docs/usage.rst

 - ``azure-pipelines``:
     "Unpack" compile-time expressions for Azure Pipelines files, skipping them for the purposes of validation.
-This transformation is based on Microsoft's lanaguage-server for VSCode and how it handles expressions
+This transformation is based on Microsoft's language-server for VSCode and how it handles expressions

 - ``gitlab-ci``:
     Handle ``!reference`` tags in YAML data for gitlab-ci files.
 This transform